Peter Guttman (photographer): Career

 Guttman is a visual storyteller seeking out the world's hidden corners through decades-long explorations.
 His body of work, which often investigates indigenous peoples and exotic wildlife, is supplemented by substantial elements of writing and research while employing innovative shooting techniques.
 Long before the GoPro, drones and selfie sticks, he would create surrealistic mid-air suspension shots, either utilizing his tripod as a fishing rod or attaching his camera to the wings of Allagash Wilderness floatplanes or the sails of Mojave Desert land yachts.

 During his global travels, he has climbed the riggings of tall ships, hiked onto volcanic lava flows, tracked gorillas in tropical rain forests and chased tornadoes across the great plains.
 His adventures have led him to summit Mount Kilimanjaro in Africa, swim with pink dolphins in the Amazon and sail an icebreaker to the North Pole.
 His images include Antarctic penguin colonies, Papua New Guinea tribesmen, indigenous Arctic nomads and camel adventures through the Namib desert.
 Primarily shooting film, Guttman's images often depicted the pre-digital societies of wrangling cowboys, eel trappers and rattlesnake hunters, attempting to capture their cultural iconography.

 Guttman is the creator of the influential "To Imagine" hardcover book series, a visual chronicle of magical lodging, adventures and experiences around the world, published by Fodor's Travel Publications.
-He later created the "Photographic" book series for Skyhorse Publishing, pictorial narratives of his global explorations and discoveries.
+He later created both the "Photographic" and "Surprising" hardcover book series for Skyhorse Publishing, pictorial narratives of his global explorations and discoveries.
 His work has been featured in Calvin Klein and American Express calendars, spreads in Life (magazine) for which he was nominated for an Alfred Eisenstaedt Award for Magazine Photography and has appeared in Conde Nast Traveler, National Geographic Adventure, and Geo.
 Guttman has also penned stories for The Los Angeles Times, The Dallas Morning News, New York and Outside magazines, among others.
 In 2019, his circuitous career path and quest to attain a lifetime tightly packed with experiences were chronicled in his well regarded TEDx talk, "Ensuring Your Soul Doesn't Grow Gray Before Your Hair Does," given at the 1,170-seat Osterhout Concert Theater in Binghamton University's Anderson Center.
 In 2022, he was named a Global Ambassador for Low Season Traveller, a new concept for international tourism.
 Guttman was named a Fellow of The Explorers Club in 2023, joining the ranks of renowned alumni such as Ernest Shackleton, Jacques Cousteau and Buzz Aldrin.
+He was cited for the "sheer diversity and thoroughness of his exploration experience."